Sonamkandari/Power-BI-concepts-Notes/README.md

 4. Apply changes

 ---
+# How to review our data and How to do Data Transformation
 ## Using Dax query
 - For example, there are a lot of null values or blank spaces in a particular column, so we will use a regex query to put null values in those empty cells.